 Two words: Katie Hopkins.

-Katie Hopkins is more famous for having sex in a field than for her appearance in the Apprentice and someone that, like me, you would probably need to Google to work out who she actually is.
+Katie Hopkins is more famous for having sex in a field than for being the former Apprentice star and someone that, like me, you would probably need to Google to work out who she actually is.

 Katie Hopkins took to Twitter to give her opinion on many Children’s names and where those names would take them in life.
 She then went on to tweet the following:

-I honestly have no idea what issue Katie Hopkins has with ginger babies, or ginger adults for that matter.
+I honestly have no idea what issue Katie Hopkins has with cute ginger babies, children with red hair or even ginger adults for that matter.
 To hazard a guess I would say that her only issue is one that has been ingrained on her by society – the view that ginger people are there purely to be ridiculed.